 ● You show the MDs or other providers' offices your Medicare and Supplement plan ID cards.
 They usually scan each.

-When "admitted to a hospital:
+When in a hospital:

 ● It is not an annual deductible but is charged each time "admitted to a hospital.

-Some additional background on Medicare Supplements:
+Some additional background on working with Providers when you have a Medicare Supplement:

 ● 9 out of 10 people with a Medicare Supplement say they are happy!